nice-game-hints/zniw-adventure/ScatteredWoods/backpack.md

 order: 20
 ---

-A backpack would make life a lot easier - so you should make one!
+A backpack would make life a lot easier - you should make one!

 # What do I need to make a backpack?
 You'll need something big and durable to hold your stuff, and a strap to carry it all on your back.